Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

  TODO

+ - GetEmitDir - function to get a spread emit direction is very slow.
+	Better to implement something like 4 vectors wind, interpolate inside pre-computed cone

  - separate emit and sim executions.
 Split it into iterations, and interpolate emitter matrix during each iteration between prev matrix and current